-The Bowls Development Alliance (BDA), in partnership with Bowls England (BE) and the English Indoor Bowling Association (EIBA) have just launched the WOMEN CAN campaign which aims to empower and inspire more women to become involved and participate in the sport of lawn bowls as a coach, player, administrator or official.
+The Bowls Development Alliance (BDA), in partnership with Bowls England (BE) and the English Indoor Bowling Association (EIBA) continues to grow the WOMEN CAN campaign which aims to empower and inspire more women to become involved and participate in the sport of lawn bowls as a coach, player, administrator or official.

 Currently only 39% of the bowling club population in England are women, and this campaign has been developed to increase that number to 45% by 2021.

 Kara Purvis from the Bowls Development Alliance (BDA) leads on this national campaign says “Our WOMEN CAN campaign has really grown over the last year and continues to grow in momentum, we have now launched a WOMEN CAN resource pack which is available to any club who signs up via our website at www.playbowls.org/womencan”

 Ellen Falkner, 3 times Commonwealth Games Gold medallist has been heavily involved with the campaign and continues to be an ambassador says;

 "To be involved in a campaign to encourage more women to enjoy the sport of bowls is a fantastic opportunity for me to give something back to the sport I love.
 It is difficult to articulate in words the impact that bowls has had on my life as it has been so significant.
 Some of my happiest moments and memories in bowls have been with my family, especially playing with my mum and nan and it is one of the things that I love most about the sport, that you can play and enjoy it with those you care about most."